datacoves/dbt-coves/README.md

 ``` console
 dbt-coves setup precommit
 ```
-Set up `precommit` of dbt-coves project.
+Setup of default `pre-commit` template of dbt-coves project.
 Supports `--templates` argument for using your custom `.pre-commit-config.yaml` configuration file

 ## Extract configuration from Airbyte